 One can draw an analogy between other input devices and these typing styles.
 Use of a mouse or a touch screen is similar to hunt and peck: the player sees an object on the screen, moves the cursor to the object, and activates it.
 This model is ideal for interacting with items in a collection, such as tapping icons to start applications, tapping titles of e-mail messages to open them, tapping links in a web browser to open linked pages, tapping an editable text area to set the insertion point, drawing a box around an area of a picture to apply an effect, and so forth.
 It's also good for entering positions, such as adding lines or brush strokes to a picture.
 But it's far from ideal for entering large amounts of text or for giving commands without looking away.
 Use of arrow keys or a gamepad is far more similar to touch typing, as the player feels for where the buttons are using his thumbs while watching the action on the screen.

 Since the decline of the text adventure in the late 1980s, few games require actual typing per se apart from the in-game chat in online multiplayer games.
 But the distinction between hunt-and-peck and touch typing still applies to games, as some video game genres are inherently more amenable to one method or the other.
+Anything that works well with a mouse or trackball will probably work well with a touch screen.
 For example, first-person shooters work better with a mouse because the player is aiming at targets at arbitrary places on screen.
-Strategy games with dozens of units need hunt-and-peck because the player is quickly selecting units at arbitrary places on screen, but the user is also giving commands to these units, often through touch typing on a keyboard.
+Strategy games with dozens of units need hunt-and-peck because the player is quickly selecting units at arbitrary places on screen and giving commands to them.
 This is why console ports of FPS and RTS tend to be less satisfying: directional controls are poor for hunt-and-peck.
+Shoot-em-ups work OK on a touch screen as well, as moving the character already resembles moving a mouse pointer, and Android shmups like AirAttack HD essentially emulate a laptop computer's trackpad.

-Platformers, shoot-em-ups, and fighting games, on the other hand, are traditionally played with touch typing.
-A gamepad or joystick controls the motion of a character relative to its current position, and trigger buttons are bound to jumping or use of various tools.
+Platformers and fighting games, on the other hand, are traditionally played with touch typing.
+A gamepad or joystick controls the direction of a character's motion relative to its current position, and trigger buttons are bound to jumping or use of various tools.
 The controllers for Konami's dancing games have several pressure-sensitive areas corresponding to directions on the screen, and in all but the cheapest soft pads, these areas are raised or recessed to let the player feel the sensors' positions with the feet.

 Nintendo has designed many of its controllers to make touch typing easier.
 With few exceptions, no more than two buttons of the same shape are in a single group.
 The GameCube controller, for example, makes the B button smaller and the X and Y buttons kidney-shaped.
 The Control Pad itself has a cross-shaped edge and a slight concavity on the face.
 One exception is the Super Famicom controller, which has identical A, B, X, and Y buttons.
 Nintendo corrected this in the North American Super NES controller, which gives the X and Y buttons a bowl-shaped indentation to distinguish them from the convex A and B buttons.
 Other exceptions include the C buttons on the Nintendo 64 controller and the A, B, X, and Y buttons on the Nintendo DS and 3DS, but in these cases, the buttons are small enough and close enough together that the player can position the thumb by feeling three buttons at once.

 This wouldn't be a problem if there weren't such a gap in developer eligibility between devices designed for hunt-and-peck use and devices designed for touch typing use.
 Smartphones and tablets allow the general public to develop applications for a nominal fee, but they tend to have a touch screen as their only input device.
 External keyboards and gamepads that use a Bluetooth wireless connection are available, such as iCade and iControlPad products.
-Games for Android devices can use input methods provided by applications such as Wiimote Controller by C.C.P.
-Cre@ions, which allows connecting a Wii Remote to an Android device through Bluetooth.
+Games for Android devices can use input methods provided by applications such as Sixaxis Controller, which allows connecting a DualShock 3 controller to select Android devices through Bluetooth.
 So are a few fairly obscure Android tablets with built-in gamepads.

 - Slashdot comment by wbr1